keithalewis/papers/probability.md

 ...

 Probability is an extension of logic.
-Instead of propositions being either true or false a degree of belief can be specified for events occurring.
+Instead of propositions being either true or false a degree of belief can be specified for events occurring, or not occuring.
 All probabilities are conditional on models of available information.

 # Probability Model